-The parcels subject to donation to the Fall River RCD are surrounded by private property and other planning unit parcels.
-The parcels are accessed via Reynolds Road and FERC project roads.
+The parcels subject to donation to the Fall River RCD are surrounded by private property, Bureau of Land Management (BLM) lands, and National Forest System land managed by Lassen National Forest.
+The parcels are accessible via unmaintained dirt roads that branch off the north side of State Highway 299.